-Come and enjoy examples of the celebrated cuisine and hospitality of Persia and Azerbaijan, with me, in my home in the beautiful city of Bath.
+Come and enjoy examples of the celebrated cuisine and hospitality of the Silk Route, especially Persia and Azerbaijan, with me, in the beautiful city of Bath, in your home (near Bath 20mile radius) or on zoom.
 My informal cookery courses are perhaps more akin to a meal at a friend’s house than a formal class.
 I demonstrate how to make the dishes.
 The class ends with a meal.

-Now I offer both online classes and the more traditional classes at home.
-Please get in touch to organise a lesson.
+I also offer online classes, please get in touch to organise a lesson.
 They are a cook along of sorts, I send the recipe, ingredients list and guidance on what to have prepared in advance.
 We then cook together via Zoom or other Video applications. £85 per person for two and half hour class.

 If you’d like to book a place or buy a gift voucher (valid for one year), please get in touch: